JoshuaMarkle/dotfiles/README.md

 All of these files are meant to be in the home directory

 ```
+cd ~
 git clone https:://github.com/JoshuaMarkle/dotfiles.git
 ```

-Just move everything out into the home directory
+This will create a `dotfiles` directory inside of `~`.
+Now, just move everything out into the home directory

 ```
 cd dotfiles
 mv * ~
 ```

+And you're all set!
+Enjoy :)